 I store these in one of the makeup brush cups.

 I use a magazine rack to store my makeup palettes.
 I don't know who first got this idea, but it's what everyone does.
 I use one that has sides.
-It's too easy for a klutz like me to knock all my palettes off with the ones that have no sides.
+It's too easy for a klutz like me to knock all my palettes off with the ones with no sides.
 There are a million pictures of how to do this on the internet, so go for it.

 Since I repurposed a desk, I was stuck with the size of the drawers:

 The top two are the same size and not very deep, the third one is deeper, and the bottom is pretty deep.
-Once again, the rule is: keep stuff you use a lot close to you.
+Once again, the rule is: to keep the stuff you use a lot close to you.